tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you need a layer 4 load balancer, what can you do?
 A: Create a network load balancer (as opposed to an application load balancer).

 - Q: What services does Route 53 provide?
 Answer: Traffic flow management and domain registration

+- Q: What are the primary benefits of using AWS Elastic Load Balancer?
+A: HIgh availability and Elasticity

+- Q: What is the relationship between subnets and availability zones?
+A: An AZ can has multiple subnets.

+- Q: What is contained in an Amazon Virtual Private Coud (VPC)?
+A: When you create a VPC you also create AZs.
+You need at least one AZ, but the maximum varies per region.
+You also define a CIDR block; each AZ will be a part of the CIDR block.

 ## Application Services